the-butcher/COVID19-SEIR/README.md

 # <a name="anchor_timeline">TIMELINE</a>

 An area where you can place "modifications" of different types.
-These modifications are used to alter the model by i.e. changing contact levels, adding new strains, definition seasonality.
+These modifications are used to alter the model by i.e. changing contact levels, adding new strains, definition of seasonality.

 * To change configuration of a modification click the modification.
 A configuration area of the modification will appear in the upper right area of your browser.
 * To change the date of a modification drag it along the slider.
 Some modification are fixes to the beginning of the timeline an can not be dragged.